tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

  ![Assign Invoices - No var](/images/ref-param-invoice-change-reference-no-var.png)

-Above example **won’t work**, but it will if the parameter is marked with var:
+The above example **won’t work**, but it will if the parameter is marked with var:

  ![Assign Invoices - var](/images/ref-param-invoice-change-reference-var.png)